MileHacker Logo

 • Obtain local SIM cards at airports, official provider stores, or convenience stores.

-• Register SIM cards using your passport, a standard requirement in Indonesia.
+• Register SIM cards with your passport, a standard requirement in Indonesia.

 • Data packages are budget-friendly and present good value for internet access and calls.